 Alchemy Presents… Dark Alchemy IV preview event

-Capriglione and Gagliardi (together with Laura Polańska) also co-created Metzger Therapie, a Berlin based experimental label “interested in Drone/Noise/Ambient music and in promoting unaligned forms of sounds and art.”
+Capriglione and Gagliardi (together with Laura Polańska) also co-created Metzger Therapie, a Berlin based experimental label “interested in Drone/Noise/Ambient music and in promoting unaligned forms of sounds and art”.

-Short video from Modern Bön III 17.1.19 featuring Phurpa, The Nent, Skrei and more by Yannik Vargar:
+Here is a short video from Modern Bön III 17.1.19 featuring Phurpa, The Nent, Skrei and more by Yannik Vargar:

 The line up is completed with a solo performance by the vocalist from Dead Space Chamber Music (ritual / dark-neo-classical), Ellen Southern.
 Together with Tom Bush (guitar, Dead Space Chamber Music) and Tommy Creep (occult electronics), Southern co-curate’s the Dark Alchemy event series in Bristol, an independent non-commercial event series promoting dark ambient / ritual / industrial / noise / drone / experimental artists, both local and international.
 These events are held in unique spaces including crypts and churches (in collaboration with the Churches Conservation Trust), interacting with the acoustics, aesthetics and atmosphere of each one to produce an overall immersive audience experience.